Cognitive Therapy for Emetophobia

 Layer 1: The patients “global negative perception” of vomiting:

-The first layer of the conceptualization is labeled as the patient’s “global negative perception” perception of vomiting and explores the patients appraisals as vomiting as well as nausea, anxiety, uncertainty and the need for control.
+The first layer of the conceptualization is labelled as the patient’s “global negative perception” perception of vomiting and explores the patients appraisals as vomiting as well as nausea, anxiety, uncertainty and the need for control.
 This global perception is best visualised using a tool called the anxiety equation which is often used for other cognitive models such as for OCD (Salkovskis, 1985) or Illness anxiety (Salkovskis et al., 2003).

 This equation will be idiosyncratic to each patient but usually shows that the patient has over inflated the severity and likelihood and minimised their own ability to cope and be supported (also known as rescue).